subvisual/subvisual.com/src/posts/2020-01-15-upsert-statements-with-ecto/index.md

 ---
+highlight: false
-path: /145-upsert-statements-with-ecto/
+path: 145-upsert-statements-with-ecto
-title: "Upsert statements with Ecto"
+title: Upsert statements with Ecto
+categories:
+  - engineering
 author: luis-zamith
 date: 2020-01-15
 cover: cover.jpg
-tags:
-  - development
 intro: >
   Narrator: Update and Insert at the same time?
 That sounds groovy!
 In comes the Upsert!

   Ecto: What about me?

   Narrator: You can come too, I guess.
+tags:
+  - development
 ---

 From the Postgres documentation we define an upsert as: